 * * *

 Lunch followed the assembly.
-“I’m looking forward to the game tonight, but I’ve got bad news.
+Tess said, “I’m looking forward to the game tonight, but I’ve got bad news.
 The camping trip’s happening sooner than I expected.
 We’re leaving Sunday for a whole three weeks.”

 The weight of so much time away from her loomed up and then came down on him hard: “Unhh.”